theredplanetsings/Trading-Tools/README.md

 ## Licence

-This project is licensed under the MIT Licence - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT Licence - see the [LICENCE](LICENCE) file for details.

 ## Author

 - GitHub: [@theredplanetsings](https://github.com/theredplanetsings)

-## Acknowledgements

-- Yahoo Finance for providing free stock data
-- Streamlit team for the amazing framework
-- Plotly for interactive visualisations

-**Instructions**

-1. Open the riskvsreward.py file.
-2. Modify the stocks, start, and end variables to specify the list of stocks and the date range.
-3. Run the script to see the risk vs reward plot.

-### `correlationHeatMap.py`

-This script produces a correlational heatmap for a given list of stocks.

-**Instructions**

-1. Open the correlationHeatMap.py file.
-2. Modify the stocks, start, and end variables to specify the list of stocks and the date range.
-3. Run the script to see the correlation heatmap.

-# License

-This project is licensed under the Creative Commons Zero v1.0 Universal.
-See the LICENSE file for details.